 There are three macronutrients that make up a diet – protein, fats, and carbs.
-Most diets fall into two camps: low fat/high carb and high fat/low carb.
+Most diets fall into two camps: low fat/high carb and high-fat/low-carb.
 A low-carb diet tends to eliminate most refined carb choices like bread and pasta and starchy foods like potatoes and rice.
-Most of the carbs in this diet come from vegetables and a limited amount of fruits.
+Most of the carbs in this diet come from vegetables and a limited number of fruits.

 This diet is often associated with a high-protein intake.
 Most foods that are high in protein will also contain fat.
 Protein is responsible for looking after our lean muscle mass, our metabolic rate, as well as some of our hormones.

 There are various forms of high-protein, low-carb diets including the keto (ketogenic) diet, which only allows up to 30g of carbs a day.
 There are more flexible options that have a range of carbs from 50g to 150g of carbs a day.

 Benefits of a high-protein, low-carb diet

 1. Increased satiety

-When you go on a diet to lose weight, you need to create a calorie deficit.
+To lose weight, you'll need to create a calorie deficit.
 One of the issues with being in a calorie deficit is that hunger increases— which is where protein can help.

 2. Lean muscle mass retention

 When you’re on a diet, there’s a chance you can lose muscle mass.
 That’s because there’s less fuel from food, and increasing the rate of muscle protein breakdown.

 By eating a high-protein diet, there’s less risk of the muscles breaking down to be used as fuel.
 By maintaining lean muscle mass, the body’s metabolic rate doesn’t drop as much, which is important for weight-loss.